Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake

 • Add approximately half the flour mixture and mix on low speed just until the flour is incorporated, about 30 seconds.
 Add the vanilla and buttermilk and mix until combined, about 15 seconds.

 • Add the remaining flour and mix until combined, about 15 seconds.
-Remove teh bowl from the mixer and scrape down the sides and bottom of the bowl with a rubber spatula to make sure that all the flour is fully incorporated.
+Remove the bowl from the mixer and scrape down the sides and bottom of the bowl with a rubber spatula to make sure that all the flour is fully incorporated.

 • Pour the batter evenly into the prepared pans.
 The batter should come about halfway up the sides of the pans.

-• Bake for 40 ~ 45 minutes, rotating the pans once halfway through.
+• Bake for 40 – 45 minutes, rotating the pans once halfway through.

 • When the centers of the cakes spring back to the touch, remove the cakes from the oven and allow to cool in the pans for 5 to 10 minutes.
-Run an offset spatula or dull knife around the edge of the cakes and the pans Transfer the cakes, right side up to a wire rack to bring them to room temperature.
+Run an offset spatula or dull knife around the edge of the cakes and the pans Transfer the cakes, right side up to a wire cooling rack to bring them to room temperature.

 • Once the cakes are at room temperature, ice as desired.